UFM Enterprise Appliance OS Upgrade

 in

-file. syntax: ufm-os-upgrade.sh [options] options --appliance-sw-upgrade upgrade ufm_appliance SW as well, default is to upgrade OS only. -d,--debug debug info will be visible on the
+file.
+Syntax: ufm-os-upgrade.sh [options] options -d,--debug debug info will be visible on the

 screen. -r,--reboot Automatically reboot the server when upgrade is finished.
 P.S.

-ifsecureboot is enabled and a new certifcate is enroled the server will not automatically reboot even
+ifsecure boot is enabled and a new certificate is enrolled the server will not automatically reboot even

 ifthis flag is